Shopify/slate/docs/README.md

 ### Serve the documentation
 - `jekyll serve -s docs`
+If you get a permission error, try `bundle exec jekyll serve -s docs`

 ## Deployment
 Changes to the `docs` directory will automatically be deployed to http://shopify.github.io/docs/ when added to `master` (remote).